-- Keywords: Energy, Energy storage, Energy
+- Keywords: Energy, Energy storage, Power and renewables

 ARNHEM, the Netherlands - 2 October 2017 - DNV GL, the world’s largest resource of independent energy experts and certification body, today published an update of its GRIDSTOR Recommended Practice (DNVGL-RP-0043) for grid-connected energy storage.
 The new version incorporates the latest storage technologies and market developments and provides the most up to date recommendations on safety, operation and performance for grid-connected energy storage systems.

 GRIDSTOR is an independent set of recommendations combining all key standards and guidelines with credible industry experience and insights, to help guarantee the safe implementation and operation of energy storage systems for all stakeholders such as end users, manufacturers, investors or insurance companies.
 It has been updated by an international consortium including experts from 15 global organisations.

 As the energy storage sector undergoes rapid developments and innovations, the Recommended Practice requires regular updates.
 Currently over 200 other guidance documents are available that can be applied to grid-scale energy storage systems or components.
 As the grid-scale energy storage market is rapidly growing, it relies on independent risk mitigation, to ensure growth happens with the required quality and safety standards, further enabling the energy transition.

 Energy storage is a key measure to provide flexibility, as increasing renewable generation are needed to allow electricity systems to continue to operate stably and economically.
 DNV GL’s recently published Energy Transition Outlook report forecasts, that renewable sources will account for 85% of the world’s electricity production.
 Additional ‘flexibility’ functions such as storage technology are needed to allow electricity systems to continue to operate stably and economically.